wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 PicoScenes radar mode transmits and receives Wi-Fi signals using one single NI USRP device (or a virtual combination of multiple NI USRP devices).
 Since both the Tx and Rx ends share the same baseband/RF clock, the carrier frequency offset (CFO) and sampling frequency offset (SFO) are fundamentally eliminated.
 We believe the radar mode is most ideal approach for Wi-Fi sensing research.

 #### Wi-Fi Radar (802.11bf Mono-Static Sensing) SISO mode
 Wi-Fi radar mode can work on all NI USRP devices, which have at least one Full-Duplex Tx/Rx chain.
-As the radar word implies, PicoScenes, in radar mode, uses the Tx port of a RF chain to transmits the Wi-Fi frames, whilst using the Rx port of the same RF chain to receive the signals and then decode the frames.
+As the radar word implies, PicoScenes, in radar mode, uses the Tx port of a RF chain to transmit the Wi-Fi frames, while using the Rx port of the same RF chain to receive the signals and then decode the frames.
 The following command shows how to use the radar mode with Wi-Fi 7 40 MHz CBW frames injection and receiving.
 ```bash
 PicoScenes "-d debug; -i usrp --freq 5955 --mode radar --tx-ant TX/RX --rx-ant RX2 --preset TR_CBW_40_EHTSU --repeat 1e9 --delay 5e3 --txpower 0.1 --delayed-start 3 --plot;"
 ```

 Several points of the above command are worth noting:
-- Tx and Rx MUST be using different ports, *e.g.*, ``--tx-ant TX/RX --rx-ant RX2`` options used in the above command;
+- Tx and Rx MUST use different ports, *e.g.*, `--tx-ant TX/RX --rx-ant RX2` options used in the above command;
-- Users MUST fine-tune the Tx power (or Rx gain), or use directional antennas, to prevent Rx end ADC saturation, *e.g.*, ``--txpower 0.1``  option used in the above command;
+- Users MUST fine-tune the Tx power (or Rx gain), or use directional antennas, to prevent Rx end ADC saturation, *e.g.*, `--txpower 0.1` option used in the above command;
-- We use the ``TR_CBW_40_EHTSU`` preset to specify both the Tx and Rx. ``TR_CBW_40_EHTSU`` = ``TX_CBW_40_EHTSU`` + ``RX_CBW_40``.
+- We use the `TR_CBW_40_EHTSU` preset to specify both the Tx and Rx. `TR_CBW_40_EHTSU` = `TX_CBW_40_EHTSU` + `RX_CBW_40`.
 See [PicoScenes Presets](presets.md) for more information;
-- Ensure your USRP device supports the bandwidth in full-duplex model, *e.g.*, B210 doesn't support full-duplex sampling rate in 40 MHz.
+- Ensure your USRP device supports the bandwidth in full-duplex mode, *e.g.*, B210 doesn't support full-duplex sampling rate in 40 MHz.
-- We recommend to wait a few seconds before transmission, as the ``--delayed-start 3`` option indicates to wait 3 seconds before transmission.
+- We recommend waiting a few seconds before transmission, as the `--delayed-start 3` option indicates to wait 3 seconds before transmission.

 ::: tip
 See how we [implement the Radar mode in less than 30 lines of code](https://github.com/wifisensing/PicoScenes-PDK/-/commit/ee0242a6837dabfc259a26236799ddd9b1eb893c)?